RayVietii/Ray-Vietii/README.md

 I explore machine learning, fantasy worldbuilding, original languages, and sound creation.
 Most of what I do is self-driven, experimental, and a bit chaotic, but it's mine.

+I'm also known as Rico 'Ray Vietii' Prayoga

 ---

 ## 🔧 Projects